SwatiKaushik/C-HMM/README.md

 C-HMM is a software to detect remote/distant homologues from protein sequence databases.
 It is based on HMMs(Hidden Markov Models) for identifying the deep evolutionary relationships of protein sequences.
 The aim of developing C-HMM is to provide a platform for identifying distant protein relationships in less computational time against any user defined protein sequence database.
 C-HMM is divided into three modules:

-1. Cascade-HMM: This is main module of C-HMM which allows sequence searches for many generations.
+1. **Cascade-HMM**: This is main module of C-HMM which allows sequence searches for many generations.
 Each generation consists of multiple Jackhmmer searches against a database.

-2. Custom-HMM: In this module, filtered hits (first generation) obtained by Cascade-HMM are clustered and clustered hits are used to generate HMM profiles.
+2. **Custom-HMM**: In this module, filtered hits (first generation) obtained by Cascade-HMM are clustered and clustered hits are used to generate HMM profiles.
 These HMM profiles are further used for initiating next generations.

-3. Cluster-HMM: This module allows clustering of the hits obtained by Cascade-HMM after every generation.
+3. **Cluster-HMM**: This module allows clustering of the hits obtained by Cascade-HMM after every generation.
 This helps in reducing the search timings.
 It can be combined with Cascade-HMM.

 Requirements
 -------------------